ethyca/fides/README.md

 ## :bulb: Concepts

 Your privacy policies answer the question "Can I present _this_ data to _that_ audience?"
-Of course, that all depends on the characteristics of the data and the audience.
+The answer, of course, depends on the characteristics of the data and the audience.
 Fides formalizes these characteristics as four "privacy parameters":

 - Data Category - What kind of data is it?
 A, B, C?
 - Data Subject - What type of person does the data belong to?
 A customer?
 An unidentified group of users?
 C?
 - Data Qualifier (or sensitivity|identifiability) - Is this heavily-protected PII, or anonymous 'statistical' data?
-- Audience [nee Data use] - Who's going to see the data? [[marketing collateral, login screen, preferences panel}}
+- Data Use (or, better, Audience) - Who's going to see the data? {{marketing collateral, login screen, preferences panel}}